firebase/flutterfire/packages/firebase_admob/README.md

   }
 }
 ```

 An instance of a `NativeAdFactory` should also be added to the `FirebaseAdMobPlugin`.
 This is done
-slightly differently whether you are using the Embedding V1 or Embedding V2.
+slightly differently depending on whether you are using Embedding V1 or Embedding V2.

-If you're using the Embedding V1, you need to register your `NativeAdFactory` after calling
+If you're using the Embedding V1, you need to register your `NativeAdFactory` with a unique `String`
-`GeneratedPluginRegistrant.registerWith(this);`.
-You're `MainActivity.java` should look similar to:
+identifier after calling `GeneratedPluginRegistrant.registerWith(this);`.
+You're `MainActivity.java`
+should look similar to:

 ```java
 package my.app.path;